jsoconno/azure-functions-tag-resources/README.md

 # Overview

-The purpose of this code is to manage the Function responsible for tagging resources based on an event captured by a core Event Grid Subscription.
+The purpose of this Azure function is to tagging resources with details about who created or modified resources and when based on an event captured by a core Event Grid Subscription.

 # Setup